mdesjardins/react-a11y-select/CONTRIBUTING.md

 - `npm run build` will build the component for publishing to npm and also bundle the demo app.

 - `npm run clean` will delete built resources.

+## Coding conventions

+- Basically "don't make any ESLint errors"

+- CSS follows BEM conventions for now - I didn't want to use a CSS preprocessor and potentially make unreadable/overrideable CSS like CSS modules can.

+- Specs for all the things.

+- Follow the ARIA rules: https://w3c.github.io/using-aria/ https://www.w3.org/TR/wai-aria-practices/#menubutton etc.